databrary/design/overview.md

 However, there still should be a method for people to bring moderational attention to questionable content.
 This may simply be an email/feedback interface that allows referencing specific pages.

+# Interface

+## I18n

+Users should be able to configure their own timezone and time/date format.

+Do we need to support any other translations?